Japan national football team: 1990s: Rise

 In the 1990s, the Japan Football Association began the professionalization of its national football team.
 In 1991, the owners of the semi-professional Japan Soccer League agreed to disband the league and re-form as the professional J.League, partly to raise the sport's profile and to strengthen the national team program.
-The following year, Japan hosted the 1992 Asian Cup and won their first title by defeating Saudi Arabia 1–0 in the final.
+The following year, Japan hosted the 1992 AFC Asian Cup and won their first title by defeating Saudi Arabia 1–0 in the final.
 The J.League was officially launched in 1993.

-However, in its first attempt to qualify with professional players, Japan narrowly missed a ticket to the 1994 World Cup after drawing with Iraq in the final match of the qualification round, remembered by fans as the "Agony of Doha".
-Japan's next tournament was a defence of their continental title at the 1996 Asian Cup.
+However, in its first attempt to qualify with professional players, Japan narrowly missed a ticket to the 1994 FIFA World Cup after drawing with Iraq in the final match of the qualification round, remembered by fans as the "Agony of Doha".
+Japan's next tournament was a defence of their continental title at the 1996 AFC Asian Cup.
 The team won all their games in the group stage but were eliminated in the quarter-finals after a 2–0 loss to Kuwait.

-The nation's first ever World Cup appearance was in 1998, where Japan lost all their games.
+The nation's first ever FIFA World Cup appearance was in 1998, where Japan lost all their games.
 The first two fixtures went 1–0 in favour of Argentina and Croatia, and the campaign ended with a 2–1 defeat to Jamaica.
 Japan impressed, however, as all three defeats were only by a one goal margin.